 About the 2nd edition of the Santa Fe to Taos Trail Guidebook

-I am keenly aware that you sent money and I owe you a guidebook.
-You will absolutely get your printed guidebook, and if you want a digital version, please see the email I’ve sent you.
+For those of you who bought the guidebook after the first edition cutoff (February 21st), you will get your guidebook, and if you want a digital version, please see the email I’ve sent you.
 If you want to cancel your order, use the contact form and tell me the email address you used to order the guidebook.

 Here are answers to the most common questions I’ve been getting about the guidebook: